QuocBaoNNguyen/cse15l-lab-reports/cse15l-lab-report-THREE.md

 <br/>

 1b.
+Use on File

 <br/>

 ```
 tonyn@BOOK-PHHA2EB9PA MINGW64 ~/Downloads/docsearch-main/technical/911report
-$ grep -i "GERARD" *.txt
+$ grep -i "GERARD" chapter-1.txt
-chapter-1.txt:    At 9:00, American Airlines Executive Vice President Gerard Arpey learned that communications had been lost with American 77.
+At 9:00, American Airlines Executive Vice President Gerard Arpey learned that communications had been lost with American 77.
 This was now the second American aircraft in trouble.
 He ordered all American Airlines flights in the Northeast that had not taken off to remain on the ground.
 Shortly before 9:10, suspecting that American 77 had been hijacked, American headquarters concluded that the second aircraft to hit the World Trade Center might have been Flight 77.
 After learning that United Airlines was missing a plane, American Airlines headquarters extended the ground stop nationwide.
-chapter-13.2.txt:            55.
-Gerard Arpey interview (Jan.
-8, 2004); Larry Wansley interview (Jan.
-8, 2004);
 ```

 <br/>

-This does exactly the same as described in 1a.
-The only difference is that I used "GERARD" instead of "Gerard".
-Notice how it still provides me the same files and lines like I claimed.
-This is helpful if I know I'm looking for the name "Gerard" but I'm not too sure on the capitalization of the name.
+This command searches the `chapter-1.txt` file only for "GERARD" while still ignoring captalization.
+Returns the line it is found in.
+This is helpful if I only wanted to search a specfic file while ignoring capitalization.

 <br/>